Corvus-Alex/M2_Internship_Sharks/README.md

 ## Abstract

 The purposes of the several script I intended to write were to give a fast and comprehensive way for mitogenomic datamining, and giving the user a fasta way to obtain a maximum likelyhood phylogeny.
-One must understand that this only on UNIX system.
+One must understand that this code only on UNIX system.
 Also this pipeline remain highly experimental so I understand that many uppgrade can be conducted.
-Finally, this programm automatised the vast majority of datamining, but several steps of check must be conducted unless you don't mind having a messy alingment and a messier phylogeny at the end.
+Finally, this programm automatised the vast majority of datamining, but several steps of check must be conducted unless you don't mind having a messy alignment and a messier phylogeny at the end.

 ## Prerequisite